chaintope/tapyrus-core/doc/tapyrus/getting_started.md

 5. [Start Tapyrus-core nodes](https://github.com/chaintope/tapyrus-core/blob/issue/18_getting_started/doc/tapyrus/getting_started.md#5-start-tapyrus-core-nodes)
 6. [Configure Tapyrus DNS seeder](https://github.com/chaintope/tapyrus-core/blob/issue/18_getting_started/doc/tapyrus/getting_started.md#5-configure-tapyrus-dns-seeder)

+### 1. Define the federation members of the new Tapyrus network.

+First, your federation should decide federation members.
+They are signer of each block and identified by a public key of their own.
+Next you should decide a threshold of agreements to propose block signature.

+There are below restrictions:

+* The federation consists minimum 3 signers.
+There is no maximum signers restriction, but it is not tested enough in case of more than 5 signers.
+* The threshold must be more than two third of all signers.

-### 1. Choose a Network Id
+### 2. Choose a Network Id
 Tapyrus network Ids are chosen such that the magic bytes generated from them do not occur in regular network traffic as Tapyrus relies on this to identify messages.
 The default network Id in production(prod) mode is 1 and development(dev) mode is 1905960821.

-### 2. Generate Aggregate public key of Tapyrus-signer network
+### 3. Generate Aggregate public key of Tapyrus-signer network

-TODO: Add syntax
+Follow the instructions in [Generate Aggregate public key and Node secret share for Tapyrus-signer network - chaintope/tapyrus-signer](https://github.com/chaintope/tapyrus-signer/blob/master/doc/setup.md#generate-aggregate-public-key-and-Node-secret-share-for-tapyrus-signer-network).

-### 3. Create a new genesis block using Tapyrus-genesis utility
+### 4. Create a new genesis block using Tapyrus-genesis utility

 Follow the instructions in [Create new genesis block using tapyrus-genesis-utility](https://github.com/chaintope/tapyrus-core/blob/v0.3.0/doc/tapyrus/getting_started.md#how-to-create-a-genesis-block)

-### 4. Generate genesis block proof using Tapyrus-signer network
+### 5. Generate genesis block proof using Tapyrus-signer network

 Recall that all blocks in Tapyrus are signed by the federation of Tapyrus-signers.
-In order to sign the genesis block, Tapyrus-signer provides the _'sign'_ RPC.
-Sign RPC returns the threshold signature.

-TODO: Add syntax
+Follow the instructions in [Generate genesis block proof - chaintope/tapyrus-signer](https://github.com/chaintope/tapyrus-signer/blob/master/doc/setup.md#generate-genesis-block-proof)

-### 5. Start Tapyrus-core nodes
+### 6. Start Tapyrus-core nodes

 When the genesis block is ready, staring a Tapyrus-core node is straightforward.